 Founder, Lorne N. MacLean, QC handles high stakes frozen stored human reproductive material disagreements through negotiation, arbitration or court applications and trials.

-Here is what one BC judge did in the case of K.L.W. when a deceased spouse’s sperm were not being released by the fertility clinic storing it after death:
+Here is what the trial judge BC judge did in the case of K.L.W. when a deceased spouse’s sperm was not being released by the fertility clinic to his wife storing it after death where the court held the wife could have the use of her deceased husband’s sperm.

 Throughout his life, [A.B.] struggled with [content redacted].
 The petitioner and [A.B.] shared an intense desire to have a family.
 However, [A.B.] suffered from a succession of severe medical conditions related to [content redacted] that disrupted and postponed their plans to conceive a child.
 The petitioner and [A.B.] agreed that she would use the Reproductive Material to conceive a child, regardless of whether [A.B.] died as a result of his [content redacted].